-- 1. Apply the parking brake. - In cold weather, turn off all electrical accessories to reduce the drain on the battery. - Push the clutch pedal down all the way.
-START (III) does not function unless the clutch pedal is depressed. - 4.
-Without touching the accelerator pedal, turn the ignition key to the START (III) position.
-If the engine does not start right away, do not hold the key in START (III) for more than 15 seconds at a time.
-Pause for at least 10 seconds before trying again.
+- 1. Apply the parking brake. - In cold weather, turn off all electrical accessories to reduce the drain on the battery. - 3.
+Manual transmission: Push the clutch pedal down all the way.
+START (III) does not function unless the clutch pedal is depressed.